MMS0407/Project-Group-6/readme.md

 -   `python3 -m coverage report`
     This command helps identify any parts of the codebase that may need additional testing to ensure comprehensive coverage.

-### Automated Testing

-Our CI/CD pipeline includes automated testing to run tests and report coverage on every push to the repository, ensuring ongoing code quality and detecting issues early.